accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/transcription-textuelle-media-temporel.md

 ---
-title: Text transcription (time-based media)
+title: Transcript (time-based media)
 ---

-Textual content associated with time-based media using the appropriate technique (text coded in HTML or in a text file found on the same page or viewable following a link).
-This content gives the user access (independently from viewing the multimedia object) to:
+Textual content associated with a time-based media object using the appropriate technique (text encoded in HTML or in a text file located on the same page or available via a link).
+This content gives the user access (independently of viewing the multimedia object) to

-- The totality of what is expressed orally;
+- All of what is expressed orally;
-- All descriptive information necessary for an equivalent understanding of the action.
+- All the descriptive information necessary for an equivalent understanding of the action.

-This textual information must be presented in the chronological order of its appearance in the time-based media.
+This textual information must be presented in the chronological order in which it appears in the time-based media.

-Note: the verbatim transcription must be outside the `<object>` tag.
+Note: the transcript must be located outside the `<object>` tag.